Non-Asymptotic Analysis of (Sticky) Track-and-Stop: Introduction

-Due to their generality and strong theoretical guarantees, both \tas and \stas have become fundamental algorithms in pure exploration problems.
-However, as noted in several works the analysis of \tas is asymptotic in nature and does not offer insights into its non-asymptotic behavior \cite{barrier2022non,barrier2023contributions,jourdan2023non,poiani2024best,russo2025pure}. \citet{barrier2023contributions} suggest that this difficulty might arise from instability in the sampling rule when data are scarce: the sampling rule employed by \tas can vary significantly early on, when estimated means have not yet concentrated around their expectations.
+Due to their generality and strong theoretical guarantees, both \tas and \stas have become fundamental algorithms.
+However, as noted in several works, the analysis of \tas is asymptotic in nature and does not offer insights into its non-asymptotic behavior \citep{barrier2022non,barrier2023contributions,jourdan2023non,poiani2024best,russo2025pure}. \citet{barrier2023contributions} suggest that this difficulty arises from instability in the sampling rule when data are scarce: the sampling rule employed by \tas can vary significantly early on, when estimated means have not yet concentrated around their expectations.
 The problem is even more pronounced for \stas.
-Intuitively, this is due to the fact that the algorithm is more complex, and that it samples the next arm in a Track-and-Stop fashion.
+Intuitively, this is due to the fact that the algorithm is more complex, and that it samples the next arm in a \tas fashion.

-In this work, we address the following question: \leftmargini{-1.0cm} \begin{quote} \itshape Can we characterize the non-asymptotic behavior of \tas and \stas? \end{quote} We answer this question by providing the first non-asymptotic bounds for both Track-and-Stop and Sticky Track-and-Stop, shedding light on their behavior in the finite-confidence setting.
+In this work, we address the following question: \leftmargini{-1.0cm} \begin{quote} \itshape Can we characterize the non-asymptotic guarantees of \tas and \stas? \end{quote} We answer this question by providing the first non-asymptotic bounds for both Track-and-Stop and Sticky Track-and-Stop, shedding light on their behavior in the finite-confidence setting.
+Our results hold for arbitrarily structured problems and correct answer correspondences.

+Importantly, from an empirical side, the performance of \tas has been benchmarked several times \citep[\eg][]{degenne2019non,wang2021fast,jourdan2022top,barrier2022non}.
+The results have consistently shown that \tas obtains highly competitive sample complexity even in the moderate regime of $\delta$.
+Thus, the theoretical findings that we present here \emph{complement} these results, showing that \tas also enjoys finite-confidence guarantees.
+Furthermore, since \stas is, to the best of the authors' knowledge, the only algorithm in the literature that can solve arbitrary multiple answer problems, our work also provides the \emph{first finite-confidence analysis for this general class of problems}.